 Is it Bear With Me or Bare With Me?

-So, how do you spell the popular phrase?
+So, how do you spell this popular phrase?
 Is it bear with me or bare with me?

 The correct expression is bear with me.
+It means “please be patient with me.”
+The verb bear has many meanings, one of which is “to be patient” and “to tolerate.”
 In order to fully understand why this is the case, we need to understand what each word individually means.

 Check out the above video for a brief explanation.